PsyTechPro/TravelEdgeSkills/README.md

 See [LICENSE](LICENSE) for details.

 ---
-Created by Eric Weiser | PsyTechPro
+Created by Eric B. Weiser | PsyTechPro

 *Built for people who believe business class shouldn't be a luxury reserved for the wealthy, just for the informed.*